nicklambourne/eecs-thesis-template/README.md

 TeXLive, the most common (and very comprehensive) TeX distribution.

-Unfortunately, this distribution doesn't come with a manifest, so while you can fetch individual packages you have to go digging to find them.
+Unfortunately, this distribution doesn't come with a manifest, so while you can fetch individual packages you may have to go digging to find them.

 You'll want to pull the TeXLive tarball (~3.4GB):